jsdevzone/jsdevzone.github.io/_posts/2015-08-15-packaging-sencha-ExtJs-application-with-github-electron.md

 {% endhighlight %}
 This script creates a chromium window and loads our ExtJs application's index.html into the Web view.

-As I mentioned above, Github Electron supports the native  nom modules inside the web pages.
-So if you want to access the native nom modules you can do it in your client script files of html pages as shown below:
+As I mentioned above, Github Electron supports the native  npm modules inside the web pages.
+So if you want to access the native npm modules you can do it in your client script files of html pages as shown below:

 {% highlight javascript %}
 	var fs = require('fs');